 Furthermore, sometimes the prestige of the journal in which you publish your academic work can greatly increase the visibility of your research to the wider audiences you most want to influence.

-In the past several months 2 people in my academic circles have had publications in really prestigious academic journals.
-When I say prestigious, I mean prestigious: New England Journal of Medicine, Nature Climate Change, etc. Those journals are not only well known and respected amongst academics in the field; they are also well known and respected by practitioners, policy makers, and the general public.
+In the past several months two people in my academic circles have had publications in really prestigious academic journals.
+When I say prestigious, I mean prestigious: New England Journal of Medicine and Nature Climate Change.
+Those journals are not only well known and respected amongst academics in the field; they are also well known and respected by practitioners, policy makers, and the general public.

 As surprised as they were to be accepted, the real surprise was how much more attention an article gets in one of these journals.

 Those journals have their own plan for maximizing impact, within and beyond academia.
 They sometimes create other outputs based on your article to make it easier for practitioners, policy makers, and others to get the main points – even if they are short of time.

 For example, the New England Journal of Medicine creates a video for the lead story in each issue.
 Those videos are viewed a lot, presumably by doctors who wish they had time to read all the new medical research coming out but can find time to watch a short video.
 The videos are professionally produced by the journal.
 You get to review the script but they do the work.

 They have a media and communications policy.
 They manage information about what will be published and when.
 The publication date is embargoed.
 They have a network of journalists and news organizations that get advance notice and press releases.